 - Named After Somebody Famous: He and Straizo are named after Dire Straits.

 - The Worf Effect: Despite being competent enough to match Jonathan (if briefly), he is easily defeated and killed by Dio.
-Bad luck for him that Dio's Freezing Touch was the perfect counter to his Cross Thunder Technique.
+Bad luck for him that Dio's Freezing Touch was the perfect counter to his Thunder Cross Technique.
 However, his final blow to Dio gives Jonathan a hint on how to defeat the former.

-- We Hardly Knew Ye: Just as he was being built up as a powerful ally against Dio, the latter kills him before he do anything other than scratching his eye.
-Aside from this, all we know of him is that he was a fellow disciple of Tompeti with Zeppeli.
+- We Hardly Knew Ye: Just as he was being built up as a powerful ally against Dio, the latter kills him before he can do anything other than scratching his eye.
+Aside from this, all we know of him is that he was a fellow disciple of Tonpetti with Zeppeli.

 Voiced by: Nobuo Tobita (TV anime and All-Star Battle), Hiroaki Miura (Phantom Blood video game) (Japanese), Dave Mallow (English)

-- Biseinen: Early Jojo's may be abundant with Rated M for Manly designed characters but Straizo himself is quite a bit more boyishly feminine with his good-looks even though he's an adult with visible muscles.
+- Biseinen: Early Jojo's may be abundant with Rated M for Manly designed characters but Straizo himself is quite a bit more boyishly feminine with his good looks even though he's an adult with visible muscles.